nweiler/ParcelMaze-Original/README.md

-This project is based on the "World of Zuul" application.
-"World of Zuul" is a very simple, text based adventure game.
-@author  Michael Kolling and David J. Barnes
-@version 2006.03.30
+This is a group project from my first year of graduate school.
+It is based on a textbook example by Michael Kolling and David J. Barnes which is in turn based on the "World of Zuul" application.
+I did not do the drawings.
+I wrote some of the code.
+I did all of the mavenization and refactoring.